Freshman Admission Requirements

 Cal State East Bay's Department of Music requires all Music BA applicants to audition on their instrument.
 Please visit the Music Department web site to learn how to schedule an audition.
 Find the Prospect Music Student Auditions link at the top of the page.

 Quarter Start Dates

-Cal State East Bay accepts applications during all four quarters, however freshman applications are accepted only for entry into the Fall Quarter.
+Cal State East Bay accepts applications during all four quarters; however freshman applications are accepted only for entry into the Fall Quarter.
 You will need to indicate a quarter to begin enrollment on your application for admission.
 The approximate start dates are listed below:

 - Fall Quarter: classes begin in mid-September - the only term available to new freshmen

 - Winter Quarter: classes begin in early January